 You might be really passionate about one particular party – in which case you can get involved in their election campaign and help them try to win more seats.

-You could be calling voters – rather than knocking on doors or delivering leaflets – or you could be sharing information online about what they stand for.
+You could be calling voters, knocking on doors, delivering leaflets, or you could be sharing information online about what they stand for.

 You might be really passionate about one policy in particular.